danmenjivar/fsmers/improve.md

         - HTML & CSS: define the web page look & structure
         - tcan jpegs
             - These images are the hitbox for deleting states

+## TL;DR
+We can draw DFAs on the canvas using click and drag and other mouse operations, edit them slightly with settings and test 1 or many strings with animations to show us how the strings are being interpreted.

 ## TODO
 The following is a list of features we didn't have the time for but would further improve this project